LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Computer Architecture/1-workingWithNumbers.md

 #### Denormalized values

 As mentioned above we can't represent the value $0$ using the normalized values.
-For this, we need to use denormalized values.
-For this, we reserve the exponent that consists of only zeros so has the biased value $0$ and the exponent $1-bias$, for single precision this would be $-126$.
+For this, we need to use denormalized values or also often called subnormal.
+For this, in the case of single precision, we reserve the exponent that consists of only zeros so has the biased value $0$ and therefore the exponent $1-bias$, for single precision this would be $-126$.
 If the fraction also consists of all zeros then we have a representation for the value $0$.
 If it is not zero then we just have evenly distributed values close to 0.

 :::example